TG Therapeutics Inc. (TGTX) Shares Soar Above 1-Year High

-The stock of TG Therapeutics Inc. (NASDAQ: TGTX) has increased by 2.46 when compared to last closing price of 20.32.Despite this, the company has seen a gain of 9.52% in its stock price over the last five trading days.
+TG Therapeutics Inc. (NASDAQ: TGTX) has seen a rise in its stock price by 3.55 in relation to its previous close of 21.39.
+However, the company has experienced a 9.01% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in TG Therapeutics Inc. (NASDAQ: TGTX) Right Now?